mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     foo.Bar = 123;
     session.SaveChanges();

 It's important to realize that any change made to the document will be made effective as of the same date it was loaded for.
+When you load a document, the bundle sets the requested effective date in a metadata value called `Temporal-Effective-Date`.
+When changes are saved, it uses this as the effective date of the changes.  **It is not recommended to hold on to an object for an extended period because the effective date will be stale.
+You should load the document, make your changes, and save them.**

 #### Deleting a document